khumoyundev/tic-tac-toe-multiplayer/README.md

 *Just make sure though that both the client-side and backend-side versions of SocketIO are exactly the same, otherwise small but really annoying glitches will happen.*

 So, in this game you'll be connected to a random player and get to challenge them!
-By the way it also includes a message board on the top left to chat with your opponent 😎🎮
+By the way, game also includes a message board on the top left to chat with your opponent 😎🎮

 **Here is a link to the game:** http://tic-tac-toe-mg.eu-4.evennode.com/